nedap/archie/README.md

 - Date Constraint parsing with patterns, not just intervals
 - More tests
 - Validating if an RM object conforms to a certain archetype, apart from the rules
+- Validating archetypes to see if they are valid
 - ...

 ## Contributions